JDL Travel

 Lake sunset

 Staying in Myrtle Beach was exciting because we got some extra time with Dylan's Aunt and Uncle, but it also meant we had to say goodbye and send them off on their European Adventure.
 Uncle Vic spoiled Luna with some steak and love for their final visit.
-We also enjoyed a long sunset walk on the beach and around the park.
+We also enjoyed a long sunset walk on the beach.

 Steak